joesuf4/home/README.md

 *.bat shims in ~winhome/bin.

 I have no emacs install on Ubuntu; or any X11 client/server support for that matter.
-I want modern, DRM/4K+HDR enabled, secure, professional graphics/font engines that are *promised* work with modern hardware, backed up by a support contract; and I insist on paying, or having my employer pay, Microsoft (or Apple, once up on time) for the privilege.
+I want a modern, DRM/4K+HDR enabled, secure, professional graphics/font engines that are *promised* to work with modern hardware and backed up by a support contract.
+I insist on paying, or having my employer pay, Microsoft (or Apple, once up on time) for the privilege.
 X11 ain't that.
 Not even close.

 I keep ~winhome under this git repo, as well as Ubuntu's ~ dir.
 I have .zshrc